SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 The SuperOffice CRM Online Migration Tool (OMT) is responsible for transferring a local onsite database and document archive to CRM Online.
 It also makes sure that a set of initial configuration steps are carried out.

+> [!CAUTION]
+>
+> When the OMT is started, users are prevented from logging into SuperOffice Service and SuperOffice Windows App.
+This behavior is the result of OMT adding "Frozen" to Service config file and setting "no-login" System Event for SuperOffice Windows.
+However, it does not affect SuperOffice Web users, they can still log in.
+They should not update any info until the process is complete.

 The OMT can be executed in one of 2 basic modes: Initial upload or recovery mode.

 The OMT will automatically determine the mode when it starts.

 ![1.png -screenshot][img6]

 The first step of the OMT is to log on to the local CRM onsite database.
 The OMT will try to find a local windows installation.
 It will then use that configuration and prompt the user with a username and password.
 This must be the credentials of a local administrator (User or General Admin) in the CRM Database.

  ![2.png -screenshot][img7]